KopiasCsaba/ccp_audio_system_manual/for_technicians/README.md

 Our internal systems for streaming, audio, etc. are using the network, and we don't want any interruption in our network.

 Often people ask for the password, feel free to give the above explanation.
-If the reason is to be able to read the bible, we have bibles in many languages, point them to those on the shelves.
+If the reason is to be able to read the Bible, we have Bibles in many languages, point them to those on the shelves.